 6 sprig fresh thyme

-3 unit carrots, peeled and cut into 2-inch pieces
+3 carrots, peeled and cut into 2-inch pieces

 450 g baby potatoes, halved if large